dipakkr/A-to-Z-Resources-for-Students/README.md

 # FYI

 - Are you just getting started?
 Look for the :baby: emoji.
-It highlights resources for absolute begginners.
+It highlights resources for absolute beginners.
 - Some resources are recommended for _everyone_, so they have a :star: emoji.
 - Willing to spend some money to improve your skills?  :heavy_dollar_sign: indicates paid content.